integreat-io/integreat-adapter-json/README.md

 }
 ```

-Data headers for sending with content-type `application/json`, will be set when
+Data headers for sending with content-type `application/json` will be set unless
-you set the `includeHeaders` option to `true`.
+you set the `includeHeaders` option to `false`.
+It's `true` by default.

 ### Running the tests